marcinzh/skutek/MANUAL.md

   h.run(effPar) == Left(Vector("foo", "bar"))
   h.run(effSer) == Left(Vector("foo"))          // <--- Stops at the first error, just like Error would.
   ```
-- In `Concurrency`, parallell composition allows overlapping execution of independent `Future`s (implemented with `Future`'s `.zip` method).
+- In `Concurrency`, parallel composition allows overlapping execution of independent `Future`s (implemented with `Future`'s `.zip` method).
 In this case, the difference between handling `effPar` and `effSer` is observed as "real world" side effect.

 #### 3\.
-Effects that are disruptive for parallellism
+Effects that are disruptive for parallelism

 Examples: `State`.
 Also, any hypothetical stateful *Effect*, providing pure API for some impure "real world" service (like database).

-They not only don't exhibit parallelism themselves, but can also **inhibit parallellism** of other *Effects* from the previous category, if handled together.
+They not only don't exhibit parallelism themselves, but can also **inhibit parallelism** of other *Effects* from the previous category, if handled together.

 To prevent such inhibition, the stateful *Effect* should be handled as late as possible in the order of *Handlers*: